Appdynamics/apigee-monitoring-extension/README.md

 ### Troubleshooting ###

-Review $MACHINE_AGENT_HOME/logs/apigee-monitor.log
+1. Review $MACHINE_AGENT_HOME/logs/apigee-monitor.log

-Check the analytics page in Apigee and ensure you can see performance data for the proxy APIs in the correct org and env
+2. Check the analytics page in Apigee and ensure you can see performance data for the proxy APIs in the correct org and env

-Send a manaul curl request to your apigee instance to verify it's working
+3. Send a manual curl request to your apigee instance to verify it's working

-If you need to contact support, reload the Apigee analytics page, save [HTTP HAR file](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-create-a-HAR-File-to-troubleshoot-web-download-issues/ta-p/23373) and attach it to the support case.
+4. If you need to contact support, reload the Apigee analytics page, save [HTTP HAR file](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-create-a-HAR-File-to-troubleshoot-web-download-issues/ta-p/23373) and attach it to the support case.

 ### Contribution guidelines ###